prabhakarlab/Banksy/README.md

 ## Overview

-BANKSY is a method for clustering spatial transcriptomic data by augmenting the transcriptomic profile of each cell with an average of the transcriptomes of its spatial neighbors.
+BANKSY is a method for clustering spatial omics data by augmenting the features of each cell with both an average of the features of its spatial neighbors along with neighborhood feature gradients.
 By incorporating neighborhood information for clustering, BANKSY is able to

 -   improve cell-type assignment in noisy data
 -   distinguish subtly different cell-types stratified by microenvironment
--   identify spatial zones sharing the same microenvironment
+-   identify spatial domains sharing the same microenvironment

-BANKSY is applicable to a wide array of spatial technologies (e.g. 10x Visium, Slide-seq, MERFISH) and scales well to large datasets.
+BANKSY is applicable to a wide array of spatial technologies (e.g. 10x Visium, Slide-seq, MERFISH, CosMX, CODEX) and scales well to large datasets.
 For more details, check out:

 -   the
     [preprint](https://www.biorxiv.org/content/10.1101/2022.04.14.488259v1),